This world would have been a boring place if nobody bother to create music, paint beautiful things, or dance to songs.

-This is a painting of a candy seller and her daughter.
+This is a painting of a candy seller and her daughter, but their faces are a collection of many portraits.

 Sometime ago, there were only a few migrants with young children wrapped around on their backs, selling candy from one New York City subway station to another.
 Then, the migrants arrived in thousands.
 Just in 2023, more than 100,000 migrants have arrived in New York City, and more to other cities.
 Unable to find legitimate work, migrants are struggling.